My Tasmanian perfume glossary

 Note

 A fragrance ‘note’ is a way of describing what you smell in a perfume…it is not an ingredient list.
-For example, you may be able to smell a minty fresh ‘note’ in your perfume, but this does not mean that any mint is in the blend.
+For example, you may be able to smell a minty fresh ‘note’ in your perfume, but this does not necesarily mean mint is one of the materials present.

-The olfactory pyramid, or perfume pyramid is a visual representation of the structure of a perfume, divided into three layers: top, middle, and base notes.
-This helps to explain how a fragrance evolves over time as each layer unfolds.
+The perfume pyramid is a visual representation of the structure of a perfume, divided into three layers: top, middle, and base notes.
+This can help to explain how a fragrance evolves over time as each "layer" unfolds.

-Middle notes, or heart notes make an appearance just before the top notes fade away…for example boronia, rose, ylang ylang, and neroli.
+Middle notes, or heart notes make an appearance before the top notes fade away…examples include boronia, rose, ylang ylang, and neroli.

 Base notes will begin to appear once the top notes have evaporated.
 Base notes are associated with the dry-down of a fragrance and create the final, lasting impression.
-Common base notes include sandalwood, vanilla, patchouli and musk.
+Common natural base notes include sandalwood, vanilla, patchouli, vetiver and resins.

-The perfume pyramid makes things sound rather neat, but it’s not.
+The perfume pyramid makes things sound rather neat, it’s not!
 Perfume materials interact and depending on composition, the middle note in one scent could be the top note in another.
+Also some perfumes are very linear - and the pyramid concept isn't helpful.

 Perfumer